karashiiro/PingPlugin/README.md

 This plugin provides a ping monitor and graph that show your latest ping and your average ping over a configurable number of steps.

-**This plugin does not work, and likely will not ever work, with Mudfish FastConnect.
-This is because FastConnect works by sending acknowledgements back to the client immediately after a message is sent, which is how the round-trip-time (RTT) is calculated.
-The acknowledgement time is almost immediate, and so the ping readout will always be 0ms if you use FastConnect.**

 ## Screenshots
 ![Screenshot](https://raw.githubusercontent.com/karashiiro/PingPlugin/master/Assets/1.png)
 ![Screenshot](https://raw.githubusercontent.com/karashiiro/PingPlugin/master/Assets/2.png)